 The CTeaSampleCitySelector class (in the TeaSampleCitySelector.h and TeaSampleCitySelector.cpp files) represents the drop-down menu for selecting the city.

 A single object (referred to in this guide as a global object) was created for each of the classes described above.
 (See the Common.h file: g_pTEASampleApplication, g_pTEASampleNameEdit, g_pTEASampleCitySelector.)
 Both the application and the Testing Agent can access these objects.
-Each global object stores all of the information that UFT might require about the object it represents (type, name, state, and so on).
+Each global object stores all of the information that UFT One might require about the object it represents (for example: type, name, or state).

 Most of the Testing Agent methods were implemented to simply delegate a request to one of these global objects.